Miyako Island (Miyakojima) and the Miyako Islands

-For our Miyakojima, Miyako Islands travel guide, please click here.
+For our detailed travel guide for Miyakojima and Miyako Islands, please click here.

 There are amazing barrier reefs (offshore coral reef) called Yabiji, which are located off the north east of Miyako main island.